atulsingla82/musicmaster/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app). that lets you search for your favorite artist and preview their top 10 tracks.
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).Search for your favorite artist and preview their top 10 tracks.
 Utilizes Spotify's API